Stylists squeeze out colour by eye, over-mix, and bin the excess. Across a busy week that's thousands of pounds down the drain.

 Weighing to the exact gram means the over-mix that used to hit the bin simply never gets made.

-Product comes off the shelf as it's poured, so stock counts and reordering stop being guesswork.
+Product comes off the shelf as it's poured, so stock counts and reordering stop being guesswork — no more buying what you already own.

 Because every gram is weighed, ColorLab knows the real cost of every formula — per shade, per client, per stylist.
 Stock comes off automatically, so reordering stops being a guess.